-CLIENT PROVIDED INFORMATION: The Architect shall be entitled to rely on the accuracy and completeness of any information provided to the Architect by the Client's consultant.
+CLIENT PROVIDED INFORMATION: The Architect shall be entitled to rely on the accuracy and completeness of any information provided to the Architect by the Client or the Client's consultant.
 The Architect shall not review said information for accuracies.

 ENTIRETY OF AGREEMENT: